-To be clear, payday lending provides a service many people desperately need.
-Traditional banks do not offer small loans for customers struggling with bad credit history.
+To be clear, there is a need for short-term, small dollar loans.
 Fulfilling this market need could be a social good; however, we must address important questions.
 Do we want a society that capitalizes on the financial vulnerabilities of others, or one that minimizes the potential damages of our collective vulnerabilities?

-Looking at the payday loan industry through this lens of behavioral economics suggests several policy recommendations for our elected officials and the wider community.
+Looking at the payday loan industry through this lens of behavioral economics suggests several policy recommendations for our public officials and the wider community.

 1. Clarify interest rates and fees